Regional Control Strategies for a Spatiotemporal SQEIAR Epidemic Model: Application to COVID-19: Abstract

 \section{Abstract}

-In this work, we look for a spacial SEIAR-type epidemic model consediring quarantined population $(Q)$, namely SQEIAR model.
-The dynamic of the SQEIAR model involves six partial differential equations that decribe the changes in susceptible, quarantined, exposed, asymptomatic, infected and recovered population.
-Our goal is to reduce the number of exposed, asymptomatic, and infected population while taking into account the environment, which plays a critical role in the spread of epidemics.
-Then, we implement a new strategy based on two control actions: regional quarantine for susceptible population and treatment for infected population.
-To demonstrate the practical utility of the obtained results, a numerical example centered on COVID-19 is presented.
+In this work, we develop a spatial SEIAR-type epidemic model considering a quarantined population (denoted as Q), which we call the SQEIAR model.
+The dynamics of the SQEIAR model are described by six Partial Differential Equations (PDEs) that represent the changes in the susceptible, quarantined, exposed, asymptomatic, infected, and recovered populations.
+Our goal is to reduce the number of susceptible, exposed, asymptomatic, and infected individuals while accounting for the environment, which plays a critical role in the spread of epidemics.
+We then propose a novel strategy for epidemic control, incorporating two key control measures: regional quarantine for the susceptible population and treatment for the infected.
+This approach serves as an alternative to widespread quarantine, minimizing the economic, social, and other potential impacts.
+Additionally, we consider the possibility of reinfection among recovered individuals, a common occurrence in many diseases.
+To demonstrate the practical utility of our results, a numerical example centered on COVID-19 is presented.